 Results

 I put ours in a Ziploc bag because they probably won’t last more than a day.
-Since it is such a small serving, you could have fresh apple slices each day during apple season.
-After baking multiple pies and apple crisp, I’m ready to only peel and core three apples for a snack 🙂
+Since it is a small serving, you could have fresh apple slices daily during apple season.

-My kids liked these too.
+My kids liked these, too.
 Ours is a tad bit sour because I didn’t add any sugar, making me like them even more.
 I love sour stuff.
 In t e next batch, I’ll add a tiny bit of sugar.

 If you want your apples to be more of a chip texture, slice thinner or in circles and dehydrate an hour or so longer.